CharlesEmehel/dynamic.knowledge.systems/README.md

 # OntoML
-Ontology dataset in artificial intelligence applications to solve the problem of semantic interoperability, data integration, data harmonization for overall data quality.
+Ontology dataset in artificial intelligence applications to solve the problem of semantic interoperability, data integration, data harmonization for overall data quality..